vivianlinnn/power_outage_analysis/README.md

 ## Introduction
 This project revolves around a dataset that provides rich information about power outages across the states, including time, location, climate conditions, and urbanization levels.
 We can use this dataset to identify patterns of power outages to infer problems of these outages.
-The main question is **where are the causes of major outages?** Readers of our website should care because we use electricity to make everything easier for our lives such as lights, various machinaries, and the internet.
+The main question is **where are of major outages more likely to occur?** Readers of our website should care because we use electricity to make everything easier for our lives such as lights, various machinaries, and the internet.
 Thus, analyzing power outages can help us better prepare for where outages are more likely to happen and where do dedicate more resources to the regions where more people are affected.

 The dataset comprises of 1534 rows.